kevinsawade/start-science-here/docs/source/linux_tutorial/linux_tutorial_04.rst

 This will leave the other permissions unaffected.

-To give read and write permissions on the file biglist to all,
+To give read and write permissions on the file biglist to all, type

 .. code-block:: bash